seung-lab/fastremap/README.md

 - **pixel_pairs:** Computes the number of adjacent matching memory locations in an image.
 A quick heuristic for understanding if the image statistics are roughly similar to a connectomics segmentation.
 - **foreground:** Count the number of non-zero voxels rapidly.
 - **point_cloud:** Get the X,Y,Z locations of each foreground voxel grouped by label.
+- **tobytes**: Compute the tobytes of an image divided into a grid and return the resultant binaries indexed by their gridpoint in fortran order with the binary in the order requested (C or F).

 ## `pip` Installation